 Danielle Downey was born in Charlotte, North Carolina, and was raised in Erie, Pennsylvania.
-She received her early training with the Lake Erie Ballet, and attended summer programs with Boston Ballet, Pittsburgh Ballet Theatre and Central Pennsylvania Youth Ballet.
+She received her early training with the Lake Erie Ballet and attended summer programs with Boston Ballet, Pittsburgh Ballet Theatre and Central Pennsylvania Youth Ballet.
 She studied in PBT’s Graduate Program prior to joining the company.
 Some of her featured roles with PBT include Big Swans in Swan Lake, the third variation in La Bayadére’s Kingdom of the Shades, the Snow Queen and Arabian in Terrence Orr’s The Nutcracker, as well as Jiří Kylián’s Petite Mort and Twyla Tharp’s Nine Sinatra Songs.
-This is Danielle’s eighth season with the company.
+This is Danielle’s ninth season with the company.

 Originally from Cincinnati, Ohio, Olivia Kelly began her training at Ballet Tech Ohio under Claudia Rudolf Barrett.
-When she was thirteen, she was awarded a scholarship to study ballet at the Kirov Academy of Ballet in Washington D.C.
+When she was 13, she was awarded a scholarship to study ballet at the Kirov Academy of Ballet in Washington D.C.
 After graduating from the Kirov, Olivia trained in PBT School’s Graduate Program and attended summer programs at Julliard, American Ballet Theatre and the Joffrey Ballet School.
 Olivia joined Pittsburgh Ballet Theatre in 2011.